📊 BBIO Key Takeaways

 Key Metrics to Watch

-- Path to operating profitability and EBITDA inflection
+- Path to operating profitability timeline and milestones

 - Operating cash burn relative to cash balance